depthbomb/tetra/packages/tetra-server/src/middleware/README.md

 These are middleware similar to what can be seen in Express-like web applications.

+### AddUserMiddleware

+This middleware adds the currently-authenticated user to the request object if the JWT can be extracted from the request.

 ### AuthMiddleware

-As its name implies, this middleware authenticates the current request with a JWT to persist the user's login state.
-The token can be extracted from one of three methods from the request in order of priority: Authorization header, cookie, query string.
+This middleware asserts that the request is coming from an authenticated user by checking for the presence of a non-undefined `user` property on the request object.

 ### CspMiddleware